getoslash/oslash/README.md

 - The URL of the page will be auto-populated in the dialog box Next, add the shortcut name and save.
 We recommend you pick a short, memorable, and recognizable shortcut name.
 - Your shortcut is now available!
 Close the dialog box and test it out by typing `o/<shortcut-name>` in a new tab or window.
+- Here is a short recording for the same : https://drive.google.com/file/d/12A6I2M8yFjZEjySpyxypZObBPbojgFP6/view?usp=drive_link

+### How to export shortcuts from older OSlash dashboard to this open source version:
+- Checkout this short video: https://drive.google.com/file/d/1VDBWKIr3I7zQjBk9kuhWg5IRP7lJryHd/view?usp=sharing

+### How to view or manage your shortcuts:
+- Checkout this short video: https://drive.google.com/file/d/1yrtLKHFP3XeYlrvTJFj7FJjHuZb9tv8g/view?usp=drive_link